HwaiTengTeoh/Yelp-MongoDB-HDFS-PySpark/README.md

 The purpose of this repository is to:
 1) Demonstrate storage of Yelp JSON files using MongoDB and HDFS
 2) Demonstrate access of Yelp JSON files from either MongoDB and HDFS to PySpark

+## The usefulness of Yelp Data to the Retail Sector

+## Data Sources
+Yelp has documented the details on its [site](https://www.yelp.com/dataset/documentation/main).
+The details of the JSON files are as follows:
+-	business.json, which contains data about the local business and information related to the business, such as location, attributes, categories, business type, price range, and unique features associated with the business.
+-	user.json contains data about the user, such as the user's friend mapping and metadata.
+-	review.json contains open-ended reviews amassed from customers logged by user_id for the business listings by their unique business_id.
+-	tips.json, which contains tips written by the customer which are shorter than reviews, providing quick and brief suggestions.
+-	checkin.json, which contains the record of check-ins for the business listings.